ylasnier/dotfiles/README.md

 `ruby` and `Xcode` are also required on OS X (installing just the `Xcode Command Line Tools` is not sufficient).

-The Linux installation script works in fact only for Debian family distributions (it uses `aptitude`).
+The Linux installation script works in fact only for Debian family distributions (it uses `apt`).
 For complete packages installation under Debian, user has to be `root`or a `sudoer`.

 ## Installation